cacruz/eviz-dev/docs/usage/autoviz.use.rst

     cp -r /discover/nobackup/projects/jh_tutorials/eviz/config $NOBACKUP

-Visualize with a predefined generic model
+Visualize with a predefined gridded model
 -----------------------------------------

-In this case, **autoViz** will use the predefined SPECS file corresponding to the **generic** APP file.
-These files can be found in the config/generic directory.
-The generated plots will be as specified in the generic APP and SPECS files.
+In this case, **autoViz** will use the predefined SPECS file corresponding to the **gridded** APP file.
+These files can be found in the config/gridded directory.
+The generated plots will be as specified in the gridded APP and SPECS files.
-The sample generic SPECS file provided with autoViz contains settings for multiple files including: 3D data (2D+time) from the `Climatic Research Unit <https://crudata.uea.ac.uk/cru/data/hrg/>`_,  3D data (2D+time) from the `CESM <https://www.cesm.ucar.edu/>`_ model, and 4D data (3D+time) from `ERA5-REAN <https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5>`_.
+The sample gridded SPECS file provided with autoViz contains settings for multiple files including: 3D data (2D+time) from the `Climatic Research Unit <https://crudata.uea.ac.uk/cru/data/hrg/>`_,  3D data (2D+time) from the `CESM <https://www.cesm.ucar.edu/>`_ model, and 4D data (3D+time) from `ERA5-REAN <https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5>`_.